 The other day I escaped from the house to a place called El Gato in Guayaquil to go eat some weird Ecuadorian food.
-This time it was corviche – so exclusively Ecuadorian that it’s recipe can hardly ever be found on Internet.
+This time it was corviche – so exclusively Ecuadorian that it’s recipe can hardly ever be found on the Internet.

-So far I have eaten three Ecuadorian dishes that include peanut butter – llapingacho, which is one of the must eats when you’re in Ecuador, guatita, which is hell, and corviche.
+So far I have eaten three Ecuadorian dishes that include peanut butter – llapingacho, which is one of the must-eats when you’re in Ecuador, guatita, which is hell, and corviche.
 The last one has peanut butter AND banana, so I guess now I can boast that I’ve eaten the most typical Ecuadorian food ever.
 Good.

 Dedicated food enthusiasts: Eileen, me, and Romy